 South Wairarapa Youth Council

-The Youth Council was endorsed by the Council’s Strategic Leadership Team in September 2025 to directly support the goals of Wairarapa Youth Strategy (Te Rautaki Rangatahi o Wairarapa) by creating a platform for rangatahi to lead, connect and contribute to decisions that affect their communities.
+The Youth Council was endorsed by the Council’s Strategic Leadership Team in September 2025 to directly support the goals of the Wairarapa Youth Strategy (Te Rautaki Rangatahi o Wairarapa) by creating a platform for rangatahi to lead, connect and contribute to decisions that affect their communities.

 • Reflect Wairarapa Youth Strategy’s commitment to empowering the youth voice